JEE Main Important Mathematics Formulas

 Answer:

 Productivity, decomposition, energy flow and nutrient cycling are integral features of any ecosystem.
 Plants and animals play important roles in productivity.
-While some microbes play a role in productivity as some of the microbes are autotrophs, e.g. some algae and some chemosynthetic bacteria.
+Some microbes play a role in productivity as some of the microbes are autotrophs, e.g. some algae and some chemosynthetic bacteria.
 Most of the microbes are heterotrophs.
 Parasitic microbes get nutrition from the host on which they depend.
 Many microbes are saprotrophs.
 They get nutrition from detritus, i.e. they are an important part of the detritus food chain.Question:8

 Answer: